jbhovell/movie-ratings/README.md

 fix test

-better way to store api key, google secret manager?
+Currenlty I encrypted my api key and stored it in a config file.
+It was loaded and decrpyted by fetch-api.js.
+Perhaps try google secret manager later